 Circumvent ISP Throttling IPTV Services

 Perhaps you remember the term “net neutrality” and the push to remove it in the United States a few years ago.
 Net neutrality is exactly what it sounds like – a neutral internet where ISPs must serve every application, website, and service in the same manner.
-However, as you may imagine, most don’t and have been caught doing so
+However, as you may imagine, most don’t and have been caught doing so.
+In some cases this is done to favor marketing activations from their partners at the expense of competitors.

 And while the state of net neutrality is a little better here thanks to federal Canadian laws, ISPs have still been caught throttling different websites.
 ISPs are especially financially motivated to throttle IPTV services and while it’s hard to ascertain the extent to which this is happening in Canada, if your internet slows down while using IPTV services, your connection may be suffering from throttling.